Quiche with Tomato, Basil, and Garlic

 RECIPE SUBMITTED BY

-I live in Las Vegas.
+I've lived on both coasts.
 I was lucky enough to run into Recipezaar around Nov.
 2000 and got hooked quickly.
 I am a cookbook collector and have been collecting recipes for as long as I can remember.
 My DH had to build in shelves for all my cookbooks!
 I like to dabble with OAMC and for a few years hosted the Budget/OAMC forum with some great people over there.
-Even though I don't work in the forum any longer I've set up a lot of cookbooks for the purpose of OAMC and stretching food that might be helpful.
+I've set up a lot of cookbooks for the purpose of OAMC (Once a Month Cooking) and stretching food that might be helpful.
 Please feel free to check them out!
 I go on food jags and cooking jags!
-Please come say hi to me and chat on facebook.
-I currently host a blog for saving money through finding deals and coupons if you are interested.
-Most of the time I try to cook and have a good dinner on the table but I'll be honest enough to say there is still fast food occasionally in the budget!
-I have had such wonderful support here whenever I need it.
-Thank you all for being here!
+Most of the time, I try to cook and have a good dinner on the table, but I'll be honest enough to say there is still fast food occasionally in the budget!
 Just a quick note on how I rate recipes: ?
 5 stars - This recipe is perfect.
-(My DH is truly a critic and doesn't give 5's unless it's amazing) I would recommend it to others and would definitely make again. ?
-4 stars - This recipe was good but I would change something in it next time. ?
-3 stars - This is a recipe I would not make again but it was OK ?
-2 stars - This recipe I would not make again and we didn't like it at all ?
-1 star - This recipes did not work out/taste was unappealing and wouldn't make again
+(My DH is truly a critic and doesn't give 5's unless it's amazing) I would recommend it to others and would make it again.
+4 stars - This recipe was good, but I would change something in it next time.
+3 stars - This is a recipe I would not make again, but it was OK.
+2 stars - This recipe I would not make again, and we didn't like it at all.
+1 star - This recipe did not work out/the taste was unappealing, and I wouldn't make it again.

 View Full Profile